WEBER HIGH SCHOOL INFORMATION AND POLICIES

-Three or more violations: More serious disciplinary action (including suspension) may be taken if students continue to violate the school policy.
+Three or more violations: More serious disciplinary action (including in school suspension) may be taken if students continue to violate the school policy.

 School administrator or designee may search digital media devices based on reasonable suspicion that they contain evidence of a violation of school rules or policy.

-CHECK CASHING AND CHANGE: Weber High School does NOT cash checks.
-We accept checks only for the exact amount of registration fees, class fees, and approved school expenses.
-We do not accept two-party or out of state checks.
+Weber High School does NOT give cash back via a debit card transaction.
+We accept checks only for the exact amount of required payment.
 Insufficient fund checks will be turned over to a collection agency that charges $30.00 per check in addition to the amount owed the school.
-Please do not ask the bookkeeper or other office personnel to make change.
+Please do not ask the bookkeeper or other office personnel to make change for smaller bills.

 Terms like “copying”, “sharing” or “borrowing” can disguise the seriousness of the offense.
 You also need to be careful to distinguish between collaborative assignments assigned by a teacher, such as lab groups.